dag81/vesyncOpenhabPyPort/README.md

 4. Look at protocol mapping the V1 specification for the LV prefixed model.
 5. Look at adding support for the moisture unit also supported by the python lib.
 6. Look at potentially other equipment supported by the VeSync API.

+### Credits

+The binding code is based on a lot of work done by other developers:

+- Contributors of (https://github.com/webdjoe/pyvesync) - Python interface for VeSync
+- Rene Scherer, Holger Eisold - Sure Petcare Binding for OpenHab as a reference point for the starting blocks of this code

 ## Supported Things